stephenharnois/stephenharnois/source/_posts/2013-06-02-and-so-it-begins-dot.markdown

 categories: [Training, Turorial]
 ---

-Welcome, this blog is going to be a log of the training course I have taken.
+Welcome, this blog is going to be a record of the training course I have taken.
-I am mainly doing this for myself so I can have a record of all the trainings I have taken.
+I am mainly doing this for myself so I can have a list of all the trainings I have taken.
 If you are new to web development I hope these posts help point you toward additional training options out there.

 <!-- more -->